3.1 What happens after an appeal is lodged?

-The Local Panel Representative (LPR) will usually be nominated by the delegate (the person who authorised the selection) to represent the Chief Commissioner in the appeal (s.158(1)(b)).
+The LPR will usually be nominated by the delegate (the person who authorised the selection) as the Chief Commissioner’s Representative (CCR) in the appeal (s.158(1)(b)).
 In some cases, the delegate or another person might represent the Chief Commissioner.
-The LPR will participate by teleconference.

 assist the PRSB by answering questions about the Position Profile, the particular needs of the position, the local area and the selection process